ilias-uoc/Blockchain_BGP/README.md

 * *Mining a new block*
     To mine a new block run:
-    `$ python3 parallel_mine.py`
+    `$ python3 bootstrap_mine.py`
-    and enter the number of miners you want.
+    and enter the number of bootstrap nodes that will mine the block.

 * *Finally*
     `$ killall python3`